simplicitesoftware/documentation/docs/docs/core/third-party-apis-examples.md

 ### Google Maps

-This example sets a `myCoords` object field (of type geocoordinates) with the coordinates returned by Google Maps geocoding service using the value of the `myAddress` text field.
+This example sets a `myCoords` object field (of type geographical coordinates) with the coordinates returned by Google Maps geocoding service using the value of the `myAddress` text field.

 ```Java
 	ObjectField a = getField("myAddress");